plewis/plewis.github.io/phylogenetics/lab-revbayes-two.md

     cp jc.Rev jcig.Rev

 We found in the likelihood lab that accommodating rate heterogeneity in the model was important for getting the tree correct.
-Let's switch to the JC+G model now to see if that helps.
+Let's switch to the JC+I+G model now to see if that helps.

 :large_blue_diamond: Add these lines **just before the PhyloCTMC section** in your _jcig.Rev_ script.